 Skip to main content

-The Konjice parish church
+The Slovenske Konjice parish church

 FOR THE CURIOUS:

-Once the main altar was accompanied by twelve side altars, today only four are still visible.
+Once, the main altar was accompanied by twelve side altars; today, only four are still visible.

 Source